-Winston Churchill’s – 1907 African Travels to Uganda – By Ship-Train-Boat-Bicycle-Auto-on Foot to and inside of Uganda.
-One could say that he was a Tourist with profound insight that put Uganda, the Pearl of Africa on the map for the many that followed.
+Winston Churchill’s 1907 African Travels to Uganda were by by Ship-Train-Boat-Bicycle-Auto-on Foot to and inside Uganda.
+He was a Tourist whose profound insight put Uganda, the Pearl of Africa, on the map for the many that followed.

-His book about his visit to Uganda, “My African Journey” is still available today.
+His book about his visit to Uganda, “My African Journey,” is still available today.
 We have it in our Gorilla Reads section for those that want a book about Uganda while on safari.

 Winston Churchill’s visit to Uganda was not to promote Tourism by popularizing “the Pearl of Africa.”
-The purpose of his trip was to see how England could benefit economically from Uganda.
-He popularized, “the Pearl of Africa.”
+His trip was to see how England could benefit economically from Uganda, and he popularized “the Pearl of Africa.”

 Upon arriving in Mombasa, he took the train from Mombasa to Kisumu and then crossed Lake Victoria by Steamer.
 He visited the then colonial capital of Entebbe.

 The resulting “My African Journey” book was Uganda’s first significant media promotion about the wonders of Uganda.
-In it he proclaimed
+In it, he proclaimed

 “For magnificence, for variety of form and color, for profusion of brilliant life — bird, insect, reptile, beast — for vast scale — Uganda is truly “the Pearl of Africa.”